evildecay/etcdkeeper/README.md

 ## Features
 * Etcd client view.
 Add, update or delete nodes.
 * Content edits use the ace editor[(Ace editor)](https://ace.c9.io).
 Support toml,ini,yaml,json,xml and so on to highlight view.
 * Content format.
-(Now only json, will later expand the new formatted content) Thanks jim3ma for his contribution.[@jim3ma]( https://github.com/jim3ma)
+(Currently only support json, Other types can be extended later) Thanks jim3ma for his contribution.[@jim3ma]( https://github.com/jim3ma)

 ## Special Note
 Because the etcdv3 version uses the new storage concept, without the catalog concept, the client uses the previous default "/" delimiter to view.
 See the documentation for etcdv3 [clientv3 doc](https://godoc.org/github.com/coreos/etcd/clientv3).